Help us improve your experience.

 JNU Use Cases for CSDS

-Run Configuration CLIs From a Single Touchpoint
+Run Configuration Commands from a Single Touchpoint

 • You should not commit in the satellite context.
 Instead, use top commit for the satellite configuration.